 Can AI write complete marketing emails without human input?

 Generative AI tools can draft subject lines and body copy based on prompts you provide.
 Human review remains necessary to ensure brand voice consistency, factual accuracy, and strategic alignment with campaign goals.
+AI accelerates the drafting process; it does not replace editorial judgment.

 Which AI email tool works best for B2B outbound campaigns?